Tag Archives: packraft skeg

 • Position patch; it won’t adhere properly

 The heat reactivation trick was not one I’ve heard of before with glues (except to loosen stuff), but you could see it worked.
-Where the positioned patch was lamely stuck to the boat, a bit of heat saw it bond down well with some some added rolling.
+Where the positioned patch was lamely stuck to the boat, a bit of heat saw it bond down well with some added rolling.
 You can tell when something looks well glued and this feels like it, though I’m sure glad I didn’t have to do that another six times.

 Update